jic-dtool/dservercore/docker/README.md

 The containers are run using [`docker compose`](https://docs.docker.com/compose/).
 The compose environment sets up Postgres and Mongo databases and starts a [Minio](https://min.io/) (S3-compatible) object store.
 The startup process pushes two example datasets to the object store.
+Furthermore, an LDAP server and an LDAP-backed token generator for the `dtool-lookup-server` are launched to allow running other components, such as the `dtool-lookup-webapp`, that depend authentication by user credentials, against the local lookup server deployment.

 Build the compose environment with
 ```